 Mayo's Industrial Heritage

-In 2011, Mayo County Council, in partnership with the Heritage Council, compiled a documentary inventory (paper survey) of industrial heritage sites in Mayo based on the Sites and Monuments Record (SMR), cartographic (OS 6” maps, all editions) and historical sources.
+In 2021, Mayo County Council, in partnership with the Heritage Council, is undertaking a survey of selected industrial heritage sites in Mayo.

 Public Realm Plans

 Public realm is a broad term used to describe the form and use of outdoor areas that are accessible to the public.
 Including streets, squares, paths, parks and car parks, it accounts for a large percentage of the town's land mass and greatly influences the way in which it looks and functions.

 Public Realm Plans set out the details of phased co-ordinated projects that will enhance and improve the way historic town centres function on a day-to-day basis.
 Their goal is to provide long-term socio-economic, cultural and environmental benefits for residents, communities, businesses, and visitors.